xyproto/distrodetector/README.md

 Detects which Linux distro or BSD a system is running.

+Aims to detect:

+* The 100 most popular Linux distros and BSDs, according to distrowatch
+* macOS

 The `distro` utility and the `distrodetector` package has no external dependencies.

+Pull requests for additional systems are welcome!

 ## Installation of the distro utility